 Ready to hang.
 Because the pieces are gallery wrapped framing them is not necessary.

 Shipping.
 Because of the wooden frame the shipping cost will be calculated at checkout.
-Please don't select the $5 option for paper prints.
+Please don't select the $5 option (which is for paper prints only).

 Time Frame.
 If the piece is in stock then shipping usually occurs within 4-6 business days.
 Out of stock pieces could take a few days longer.